nkg114mc/c-gomoku-cli/README.md

 ### Openings File Format

 So far c-gomoku-cli only accept openings in plaintext format (`*.txt`).
 In a plaintext opening file, each line is an opening position.
+Currently there are two notation types for a position: `offset` and `pos`.

+#### "Offset" opening notation (Gomocup opening format)

-The opening position is denoted by the move sequence: `<black_move>, <black_move>, <black_move>`... .
-Each move is seperated with a comma "`,`" and a space "` `".
+Offset opening notation is denoted by the move sequence: `<black_move>, <white_move>, <black_move>`... .
+Each move is separated with a comma "`,`" and a space "".
 The last move will not be followed by any comma or space.
 Each move is in format `<x-offset>,<y-offset>`, no space in between.
 Note that here each coordinate is the offset from the center of the board, which is different from the move coordinate of Gomocup protocol where (0,0) is up-left corner of the board.
 Offset value can be negative.
 Assuming that a board is in size `SIZE`, the conversion between plaintext offsets `<x-offset>,<y-offset>` and Gomocup move `<x>,<y>` is:

 ```